hassio-addons/addon-portainer/README.md

 The installation of this add-on is pretty straightforward and not different in comparison to installing any other Hass.io add-on.

+To be able to use this add-on, you'll need to disable protection mode on this add-on.
+Without it, the add-on is unable to acccess Docker.

 1. [Add our Hass.io add-ons repository][repository] to your Hass.io instance.
 1. Install the "Portainer" add-on.
+1. Set the "Protection mode" switch to off.
 1. Start the "Portainer" add-on.
 1. Check the logs of the "Portainer" to see if everything went well.